GuttermanA/ritani/README.md

 ### Testing

-Testing was limited to functional testing of the higher level components due to time and scope constraints.
+Testing was limited to unit testing of the scene components.
 Jest with @testing-library/react were used to mock and test components.
 Tests can be found in the `__tests__` folders of their related component.

+After I had written most of the tests, I discovered that @testing-library/react did not fulfill my needs for testing the App component with different data states.
+However, this would not be an issue in the long run if this app was expanded since I would be using a redux store for the data which can easily be mocked.